-The test shall be repeated if unless the difference between the two trail plastic limit is smaller than Repeat the test if the difference between the two trial plastic limits is greater than the acceptable range for two results that is, 1.4 percentage points.
+The test shall be repeated if unless the difference between the two trial plastic limits is smaller than repeating the test if the difference between the two trial plastic limits is greater than the acceptable range for two results that is, 1.4 percentage points.

 Table 1 Data Sheet for Plastic Limit Test

 |Sl.
 No.||Observations and Calculations||Determination No.|

 |1||Moisture content container number|